Puberty 2

 Puberty 2 is the fourth studio album by American indie pop singer-songwriter Mitski, released on June 17, 2016, the first release through Dead Oceans.
 It was produced by longtime collaborator Patrick Hyland.
 Upon its release, Puberty 2 received widespread acclaim from music critics, with many praising Mitski's emotional delivery and lyrically complex themes, which include longing, love, depression, alienation and racial identity.
 The album was preceded by the lead single "Your Best American Girl" on March 1, 2016, alongside the announcement of the album, and the second single "Happy" on May 3, 2016.
 A music video for "A Burning Hill" was released on October 11, 2016, followed by a tour covering North American and Europe.
+On June 9, 2026, the 10 year anniversary deluxe edition—which included bonus tracks "Fireproof" and "I'm a Fool to Want You” from the original Japanese CD—was released.

 Background and recording

 In a Q&A with Stereogum regarding Puberty 2, Mitski stated that after the breakout indie success of her third studio album, Bury Me at Makeout Creek, she felt out of touch with music, and that she "went back to her roots" in recording Puberty 2 by drawing inspiration from the compositions of all three of her previous studio albums.
 She also stated that in contrast to her previous album, Bury Me at Makeout Creek, Puberty 2s music would not be made with the intent to be performed live at DIY venues in similar renditions, and instead she would create new renditions of the songs to perform live.
 The album was recorded entirely in the now-defunct Acme Studios in Westchester, New York, over a two-week period with producer and longtime collaborator Patrick Hyland.